The VEGA Project, McMaster University: Website Terms and Conditions of Use

 IMPORTANT – PLEASE READ CAREFULLY:

-This is an Agreement to access and use the Website and is a legally binding agreement between you and McMaster University (“McMaster”).
+- This is an Agreement to access and use the Website and is a legally binding agreement between you and McMaster University (“McMaster”).
 By accessing or using the Website, you are agreeing to the terms below (the “Terms”) and all applicable laws and regulations, and any applicable local laws.
 You agree to comply with the Terms and that the Terms control your relationship with McMaster.
 If you use the Website in conjunction with other products or services, then the terms for those other products or services will also apply.
-If you do not agree to the Terms of this Agreement, you are not authorized to use the Website and must not access and/or use the Website in any capacity.
+If you do not agree to the Terms of this Agreement, you are not authorized to access or use the Website in any capacity.

 use the Website to create, develop, distribute or market any product, application or service that is competitive to McMaster and/ or its affiliates (to be determined at McMaster’s sole discretion);